Dr. Lucio Milanese presenting Proxima’s Stellarator Fusion Energy concept at binding.energy 2025

-Stellarator Fusion Energy – How Proxima Fusion Reimagines Steady-State Power
+Stellarator Fusion Energy: Proxima Fusion’s Path to Steady-State Power

 Speaker: Dr. Lucio Milanese (Co-Founder & COO, Proxima Fusion)